 4. Alum Creek

 The lake at Alum Creek is one of the best water recreation areas in the state.
 It is popular with boaters, jet skiers, kayakers, and those learning to sail.
 Alum Creek is located in central Ohio in Delaware.

 The lake has 3,387 acres of water, including designated spots for boaters to enjoy large areas for unlimited horsepower recreation and skiing.
-There are four boat ramps, a nice full-service marina, and docks.
-At the New Galena ramp there is even a life jacket loaner board if you need a life preserver for the day.
+There are four boat ramps and a brand-new marina with food service, outdoor seating, and restrooms.
+You can also rent pontoon boats, ski boats, and wave runners from the marina.
+There are even life jacket loaner boards available at most of the boat launches if you need a life preserver for the day.

 The other main draw to Alum Creek is the state's largest inland beach.
 The 3,000-foot beach is a popular spot for locals in the summer.
 It has changing facilities and volleyball courts.
 Alum Creek also has a great four-acre dog park, where the pups can enjoy a day out playing in the water and running in the fenced area.

 Address: 3305 S. Old State Road, Delaware, Ohio

 5. Jesse Owens State Park & Wildlife Area